Leoben

 Leoben ([leˈoːbn]) is a Styrian city in central Austria, located on the Mur river.
-With a population of about 25,000 it is a local industrial centre and hosts the University of Leoben, which specialises in mining.
+With a population in 2023 of about 25,140 it is a local industrial centre and hosts the University of Leoben, which specialises in mining.
 The Peace of Leoben, an armistice between Austria and France preliminary to the Treaty of Campo Formio, was signed in Leoben in 1797.

 The Justice Centre Leoben is a prison designed by architect Josef Hohensinn, which was completed in 2005.

-Name
+Etymology

 Leoben was attested in historical sources as Liupina in AD 904.
 The name is of Slavic origin, meaning 'beloved', and is derived from the root ljub- 'love'.

-Past and present
+Geography

+Leoben is located in the Mur Valley, around eight kilometres east of Sankt Michael in Obersteiermark and 15 kilometres west of Bruck an der Mur.
+The old town centre was founded in the "Murschleife", a meander.
+Today Leoben stretches on both sides of the river.

+The area of the municipality is around 108 km², of which almost 79% is forested.
+The lowest point in the town is 515 metres above sea level, the highest point is the summit of the Wetterkogel at 1643 metres above sea level.

+History

 Leoben is known as the “Gateway to the Styrian Iron Road”.
 The 13th-century Main Square features the Hackl House with its baroque façade in red and white.
 The City Parish Church, St. Francis Xavier, built in 1660, comprises a 17th-century interior and is considered one of the most significant Jesuit churches in Austria.
 Also of note is the Art Nouveau Lutheran church which is at the upper end of the Franz-Josef-Strasse.

 The oldest convent for women in Styria is Göss Abbey.
 Founded in 1020 A.D., it was run by the Benedictine nuns until it was dissolved in 1782 and made the see of short-lived Diocese of Leoben.
 The early Romanesque crypt is of note as is the 'Gösser Ornat,' which can be seen in Vienna (Museum for Applied Arts).
 Next to the convent is the Gösser brewery, which includes a brewery museum.

 Current cultural events include classical concerts in the Congress Leoben, productions of the Summer Philharmonic in July and performances of local and guest productions in the oldest operating theatre in Austria.

+DSV Leoben is an Austrian association football club based in Leoben.
+The club currently play in Austrian 2.
+Liga, the second tier of Austrian Football.
+They play at the Donawitz Stadium.

+Politics

+The municipal assembly (Gemeinderat) consists of 31 members.
+Since the 2025 local elections, it is made up of the following parties: